-Prof. Dr. Alexander C. J. van Akkooi MD, PhDChair of Melanoma Surgical Oncology, Melanoma Institute Australia, Associate Professor of Melanoma Surgical Oncology, Melanoma Institute Australia, The University of Sydney, Sydney, AU
+Prof. Dr. Alexander C. J. van Akkooi MD, PhDChair of Melanoma Surgical Oncology, Melanoma Institute Australia; Associate Professor of Melanoma Surgical Oncology, The University of Sydney, Sydney, Australia

-Prof. Dr. van Akkooi is on the Advisory Board of and has received Consultancy Honoraria from Amgen, Bristol-Myers Squibb, Novartis, MSD-Merck, Merck-Pfizer, Pierre Fabre, Provectus, Sanofi, Sirius Medical, 4SC.
+Prof. Dr. van Akkooi is on the Advisory Board of and has received Consultancy Honoraria from Amgen, Bristol-Myers Squibb, MSD-Merck, Merck-Pfizer, Neracare, Novartis, Pierre Fabre, Provectus, Sanofi, Sirius Medical, 4SC.
 He also reports Research Grants from Amgen and Merck-Pfizer, which were all paid to his institute.

 Recent Contributions to PracticeUpdate:

-- ASCO 2022: Abstract Recommendations From Dr. Alexander van Akkooi for Advanced Melanoma
+- ESMO 2023: Recommendations From Dr. Alex van Akkooi for Melanoma

-- Adaptive Dosing of Nivolumab Plus Ipilimumab in Advanced Melanoma
+- Nivolumab Plus Ipilimumab for Advanced Salivary Gland Cancer

-- Pembrolizumab vs Placebo as Adjuvant Therapy in Completely Resected Stage IIB or IIC Melanoma
+- Pembrolizumab in Stage IIB or IIC Melanoma